Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/index.md

 ## Cloud Services - Worker Roles

-Reference the assembly that contains the Azure role entry point integration.
-The recommended way of doing this is by adding a NuGet package reference to the `NServiceBus.Hosting.Azure` package to the project.
+Reference the assembly that contains the Azure role entry point integration. ('Microsoft.WindowsAzure.SDK' nuget package) The recommended way of doing this is by adding a NuGet package reference to the `NServiceBus.Hosting.Azure` package to the project.

 NOTE: When self-hosting everything can be configured using code API and extension methods available in the NServiceBus Azure related packages.
 In such a case it's not required to reference the hosting package in the project.
 Self-hosting is described later in this article.